14 Stunning examples of exterior wooden cladding

-Explore 14 stunning examples of exterior wooden siding from building projects around the world, including hardwood siding examples with imagery.
+Explore 14 stunning examples of exterior wooden cladding from building projects around the world, including hardwood cladding examples with imagery.

 Over the past few years, sustainability has become an extremely important aspect of life, not only in construction but in the wider world too.
 Increasingly, as consumers, we are looking for ways of living and building that are sympathetic to the environment around us.